What is Cri-du-Chat syndrome?

 What are the symptoms of Cri-du-Chat syndrome?

-Babies with cri-du-chat are usually small at birth, and may have respiratory problems.
+Babies with cri-du-chat are usually small at birth, and they may have respiratory problems.
 Often, the larynx doesn't develop correctly, which causes the signature cat-like cry.

 People who have cri-du-chat have very distinctive features.
 They may have a small head (microcephaly), an unusually round face, a small chin, widely set eyes, folds of skin over their eyes, and a small bridge of the nose.